tdpmendes/RabbitMQPOC/README.md

 # RabbitMQPOC
-A simple RabbitMQ Example, now with publisher and consumed on different processes
+A simple RabbitMQ Example, now with publisher and consumer on different processes